youliangtan/robot_arm_workcell_manager/README.md

 - 3 executables are used in this application, namely: `robot_arm_workcell_manager` (MAIN), `robot_arm_controller`, `fiducial_markers_handler`.
 - `robot_arm_workcell_manager` executable depends on above `robot_arm_controller` and `fiducial_markers_handler` libs.
 - "Named Motion Target" can be used to name then request each "joint/pose goal" of the robot arm.
 Edit `motion_config.yaml` accordingly.
+- construction of extended TFs from the detected marker is configured in `extended_tf.yaml`
-- Camera calib is tuned, and written here: `/config/usb_cam.yaml`
+- Camera should be calibrated, and intrinsic params should be written here: `/config/usb_cam.yaml`
 - Dispenser req will be received by RAWM, id: with convention of `marker_{$fiducial_id}`
 - Use Ros_bridge/SOSS to link ros1 msg to ros2, eventually communicates with a ``cssd_workcell_manager`
 - Tune all relevant param for RAWM in `robot_arm_workcell_manager.launch`, including `robot_id` and `transporter_placement`